saurav-95-dev/Core-Java-and-Spring-MVC/README.md

 -> JAVA NEW FEATURES : LVTI , Sealed classes , Record classes.

--> INTRODUCTION TO JUNIT : Architecture of JUNIT-5 , Structure of maven project and required dependencies for JUNIT-5
+-> INTRODUCTION TO JUNIT-5 :

 -> INTRODUCTION TO DSA IN JAVA :